DmytroY/family-accounting/documentation/API_specification.md

 ## Family accounting API documentation
-### 1. Overview

 API is RESTful JSON-based API.
 All requests are made to the endpoint beginning .../api/.
 All requests must be secure, i.e. https, not http.

 In the examples below all requests have http://localhost:8000 or http://127.0.0.1:8000 which is related to the test development server.
 Note that in the production proper host shoud be used.

-### 2. Obtaining API token
+### 1. Obtaining and regenerating API token
-use next format of request for obtaining authentication token:
+Only requests of authorized users will be processed by API.
+As first step username and password should be used to obtain user's API token authentication token:

 `curl -X POST -d "username=<your_username>&password=<your_password>" "<site_URL>/api/token/"`